 She turned to the Swamp.
 Maybe he was there.
 Then she stopped.
 In the distance she heard his voice, calling her.
 "Margaret?
 Wake up."

 A dream.
-And she was awake.
+But now she was awake and safe in Maine—with Hawkeye.
 Her bare body was pressed against his.
+"I didn't mean to fall asleep."

-She pulled him closer to her, felt him react to her.
-"Yes, I'm alright now."
+She pulled him closer and felt him react to her.
+"Yes, I'm all right now."

 The OR was packed.
 Too many bodies.
 What was he supposed to do? '